stadium-software/workflow-steps/v1/README.md

 1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Type Setup
-The type can create one nested type manually or use the import option to generate the type in two parts.
-How the type is used remains the same
+You can import the type or create it manually

 ![Type Properties](images/TypeProperties.png)